 - Gamma radiation has the ability to change the properties of certain semi-precious stones.
 It is often used to change white topaz into blue topaz.

-Visit BYJU’S to know about alpha particles, beta particles and types of decay.
+Visit BYJU’S to know about alpha particles, beta particles, gamma particles and types of decay.